 PHAE (farmer Felix) targets yields of 3.5 and 5 tons and does not apply pesticides.
 ILVO monitors nitrogen availability in the spring, on the basis of which it can be decided whether or not to fertilize.

-The Trial Platform for Agroecology in Hansbeke is a collaboration between ILVO, PHAE and RHEA.
+The Experimental Platform for Agroecology in Hansbeke is a collaboration between ILVO, PHAE and RHEA.
 The 50 ha of organic land offer a unique experimentation space for agroecological principles.
 We regularly blog about these experiments via the ILVO website and social media.